 There's massive change going on with the types of housing that builders will be building over the next decade.
 As investors, we need to be aware of these trends and adapt our strategies to match the realities of the market.

-Hey, for this week, we really want to talk to you about an ongoing trend that we’re seeing, which is becoming more and more clear that it can impact us all as investors.
+Hey, for this week, we really wanted to talk to you about an ongoing trend that we're seeing - it is becoming more and more clear that it can impact us all as investors.

 So, here's the trend that we see people are now willing to move into smaller and smaller places and there are smaller and smaller units becoming available for people.
 More of them being developed by builders because of the affordability issues.
 As prices have gone up, people are foregoing the typical detached home that maybe was their goal before they were looking.
 Now they're more comfortable with a smaller home, smaller yard, smaller square footage speaks.
 And here's what I mean…

 A couple of months ago, I don't have that exact source anymore, but I pulled up some numbers.
 I came across numbers about ongoing developments in Oakville currently, so this was 2016 with 2016 numbers, at that time 17 percent of the overall housing stock was made up of high-rises or parts of high-rise living.
 And at that time, 65 percent of the housing available was semi-detached or detached.
 However, the plans moving forward from 2016 to 2041 call for only 27 percent of new development to be detached or semi-detached homes.